About Us - The Farm and Family

 Green Lane Burial Field was officially opened in April 2004, having already done our first burial in October 2003.

 April 2017 - Pleased to announce that we came runners up in the Best Natural Burial Ground for West Britain.
 Award given by the Natural Death Centre based the feedback from families.
 MANY THANKS TO ALL OF YOU WHO RETURNED YOUR FORMS WITH SUCH LOVELY COMMENTS

-January 2017 - No changes as we enter our 13th year, Green Lane Burial Field is still a field, only now it is a field with 266 interesting people resting in it.
+January 2017 - No changes as we enter our 13th year.
+Green Lane Burial Field is still a field, only now we have 266 interesting people resting in it.